jcerda1994/Proyecto_final_1/README.md

 'WorldBankIncomeGroupDisplay,
 'Status_Developed',

-Afterwards we trained and scaled the model in order to create 3 ML models
+Afterwards we trained and scaled the data in order to create the following ML models:

-Decision Tree:
+### Decision Tree:

+Confusion matrix:
 <img width="232" alt="Captura de Pantalla 2023-03-16 a la(s) 11 10 15" src="https://user-images.githubusercontent.com/72363865/225698433-ac086d1d-63ed-4666-a2f8-3cd1bf6e1be3.png">

-we got an 0.9375 accuracy score
+we got an 0.9375 accuracy score, so we conclude our model is signifcative.

-Neural Networks:
+### Neural Networks:

+In this AI model we put as an input 2 hidden layers with 8 and 5 neurons respectively and a sigmoid activation function.

 <img width="612" alt="Captura de Pantalla 2023-03-16 a la(s) 11 12 39" src="https://user-images.githubusercontent.com/72363865/225699004-e67ea08e-d90d-4b30-a5b2-15c19e10f76b.png">